-- MA – The MA program offers internship, research paper, and thesis options.
+- Master of Arts – The MA program offers internship, coursework-based, and thesis options.
 The internship option, completed in one year of full-time study, involves courses and a one-semester internship with a political organization, government agency, or voluntary agency.
-The research paper option, completed in one year of full-time study, involves courses and a research paper.
-The thesis option involves courses and a thesis, and can be completed in two years of full-time study.
+The course-work option can be completed in one year of full-time study through two semesters of classes.
+The thesis option involves courses and a thesis.
+It can be completed in two years of full-time study.
 Students can switch between these options with the permission of Political Science Graduate Director.

 Contact a faculty supervisor

 It is not necessary to connect to a faculty supervisor if you are interested in applying to our MA graduate programs.
 Applicants with questions should contact the Political Science Graduate Director.
 If there is a faculty member whose research interests align with yours, or who you would particularly like to work with, you may wish to list them in your application and let them know.
 Visit the Department of Political Science website for a list of faculty members and their research interests.
 Students applying to the internship stream, or the course work stream do not need to identify a supervisor.
 You may also use the Yaffle search application to find researchers you may wish to work with.